 Meat Protein- cut chicken pieces, shredded meat

 If you are constantly being tempted by those pricey salad bars at Whole Foods or a café near you, then buy some “fun” things to spice up your salad: croutons, nuts, olives, sunflower seeds.
-The good thing is that those usually last so it won’t go bad if you don’t eat it that week!
-They are also not so expensive when purchased in a store a not in a restaurant;)
+The good thing is that those usually last, so it won’t go bad if you don’t eat it that week!
+They are also not so expensive when purchased in a store, not in a restaurant;)

 As a working mother, my goal is to get a decent supper on the table every night.
-I don’t always have time for a “fancy” home-cooked meal and this keeps me away from take-out or unhealthy, quick, kids-foods like chicken nuggets and hot dogs.
-I can also customize the dinner based on a kid’s current preferences as my son likes to keep me guessing as to which foods HE HATES!
+I don’t always have time for a “fancy” home-cooked meal, which keeps me away from take-out or unhealthy, quick, kids-foods like chicken nuggets and hot dogs.
+I can also customize the dinner based on a kid’s current preferences as my son likes to keep me guessing what foods HE HATES!

-I’m the first to admit that this is not going to make suppers worth raving over and they are certainly not Instagram-worthy!
+I’m the first to admit that this will not make suppers worth raving over, and they are certainly not Instagram-worthy!
 But it does the trick!